blbadger/blbadger.github.io/autoencoder-representation.md

 ### The Role of Batch Normalization in Denoising

 Comparing the fully connected autoencoder to the Unet autoencoder, it is apparent that the latter is a more capable denoiser than the former.
-It is not particularly surprising that a larger and deeper model (the Unet) would be a better de-noiser than the former being that it can
+It is not particularly surprising that a larger and deeper model (ie the Unet) would be a better de-noiser than the former, as we can think of the latter as exhibiting more representational power (meaning that we can train the latter model to better approximate even very complex functions in less time).
+One significant difference between these models is the presence of batch normalization in the Unet, which may be described as follows:

 $$
 y = \frac{x - \mathrm{E}(x_{m, n})}{\sqrt{\mathrm{Var}(x_{m, n}) + \epsilon}} * \gamma + \beta
 $$

 where $m$ is the index of the layer output across all sequence items (ie convolutional filter outputs specified by height and width for Unet models) and $n$ is the index of the input among all in the batch.
+The idea here is that we enforce a mean of 0 and variance of 1 (with an $\epsilon$ for numerical stability) with learnable parameters $\gamma$ and $\beta$ for greater expressive power.

+Does batch normalization play a role in the greater denoising abilities of the Unet compared to a small and fully connected autoencoder?
+This is a particularly relevant question because the sampled examples viewed so far on this page do not switch batch normalization from their training phase (with accumulated $\mathrm{E}(x_{m, n})$ and $\mathrm{Var}(x_{m, n})$ values from the training procedure rather than new statistical values to the new inputs), as is usually done for model inference.

-Batch normalization odes play a role in the ability of Unet to denoise: removing batch normalizations from all convolutions in Unet results in autoencoder outputs that do not have noise per se, but are also statistically quite different than the original image.
-This does not affect the autoencoder's ability to de-blur an input, however.
+With some testing, we can see that batch normalization does play a role in the ability of Unet to denoise: removing batch normalizations from all convolutions in Unet results in autoencoder outputs that do indeed denoise the input but are quite statistically quite different than the original image.
 Note that batch norm on this page is not switched to evaluation mode during image synthesis such that the model continues to take as arguments the mean and standard deviation statistics of the synthesized images.

 ![no batchnorm autoencoder]({{https://blbadger.github.io}}/deep-learning/unethidden_nobatchnorm_denoising.png)